Liga Stavok

+The Liga Stavok (Ли́га Ста́вок) is a Russian sports betting company, established in 2008.

 History

 The history of “Liga Stavok” is closely connected with the name of its founder Oleg Zhuravsky, a significant Russian lobbyist of bookmaker business interests.
 Zhuravsky was born in 1969, served in the Western Group of Forces in the GDR from 1988 to 1990, and graduated from the Ugra State University in 1991.
 Later, in 2010, he also earned a degree from the St. Petersburg Institute of International Trade, Economics and Law.
 He took a great interest in the bookmaking business in Europe during the 1990s.
 Since 1997, Zhuravsky held leading positions in companies of the Russian gambling industry.
 In the mid-2000s, he founded the National Association of Russian Bookmakers and started lobbying the interests and development of this sphere.
 Under his leadership, the Association has united more than half of the largest actors in the Russian market.

 After Zhuravsky's death, the media emphasized his decisive role in the progress of the Russian betting industry.
 As a result of the activists’ efforts, Russian bookmakers were exempted from the law “On state regulations of activities on organizing and conducting gambling.”

 In 2008 Zhuravsky together with his friend and business partner Yuriy Krasovsky founded "First International bookmaker company" that start its activity under the "Liga Stavok" brand.

 From 2017 Yuriy Krasovsky is a President of Bookmaker Company "Liga Stavok" and First self-regulated bookmaker's organization of Russia.